How Angela can help

 What I can - and cannot - do for you

 Many people think that their MP is able to solve all their problems for them.
 Regrettably, this is simply not the case.
-MPs are there to help only with matters which releate to Parliament or central Government, or which fall under their responsibility.
+MPs are there to help only with matters which relate to Parliament or central Government, or which fall under their responsibility.
 If problems arise with work carried out by central government departments I may be able to help you.
 These include areas such as:

 - Issues dealt with by the Department of Health, such as hospitals and the National Health Service